georgian-io/Multimodal-Toolkit/README.md

 ## Installation
 The code was developed in Python 3.7 with PyTorch and Transformer 3.0.
-The multimodal specific code is in `multimodal` folder.
+The multimodal specific code is in `multimodal_transformers` folder.
 ```
 pip install multimodal-transformers
 ```